NeoCoast/neoposts-cande/README.md

   ]
 ```

-- Not found 404: rendrs the following error
+- Not found 404: renders the following error

 ```
   {